 The Guide to Greening Cities

-by Sadhu Aufochs Johnson, Steven Nicholas, and Julia Parzen for Island Press, was just released (October 2013).
+by Sadhu Aufochs Johnson, Steven Nicholas, and Julia Parzen for Island Press.
 Many case studies from cities across North America.

 Blended Finance Toolkit

 Blended Finance Toolkit, a product of the Redesigning Development Finance Initiative (RDFI), is designed to provide an overview of the Blended Finance ecosystem and its benefits, while offering solutions for adopting this approach to finance and investment in emerging and frontier markets.